eProsima/vulcanexus/docs/rst/tutorials/core/deployment/deployment_tutorials.rst

 Dealing with advanced network topologies can be challenging.
 Vulcanexus provides out-of-the-box functionality by fully customizing its underlying *Fast-DDS* middleware implementation features.

-In this series of tutorials, Vulcanexus approaches to address complex deployment scenarios are explained.
+In this series of tutorials, different Vulcanexus approaches to address complex deployment scenarios are explained.
+For tutorials related to cloud or cloud-edge deployments, please refer :ref:`tutorials_cloud_cloud_tutorials`.

 .. toctree::
     :maxdepth: 1